Eastern Command (India): Second World War

-In Apr 1942, the command was re-designated as Eastern Army and its headquarters moved to Barrackpore to fight the World War II.
+On 21 April 1942, the command was re-designated as Eastern Army.
+Its headquarters moved to Barrackpore to fight the World War II.
 The Chindits were raised and launched into operations in 1943, by the 77th Indian Infantry Brigade, a unit of the Eastern Command.

-In October 1943, the Fourteenth Army was formed and was given responsibility of the area east of the Meghna River.
-With this, the Eastern Army retained responsibility of the area west of the river.
+In October 1943, the Fourteenth Army was formed and was given responsibility for the area east of the Meghna River.
+With this, the Eastern Army retained responsibility for the area west of the river.

 After the war, on 23 March 1947, the Command HQ moved to Ranchi.
 The HQ was later moved to Lucknow in 1955.
-However on 1 May 1963, post Sino-Indian War; the Central Command was re-raised and Lucknow was made its HQ, while Kolkata was made HQ Eastern Command.
+However, on 1 May 1963, post the Sino-Indian War; the Central Command was re-raised and Lucknow was made its HQ, while Kolkata was made HQ Eastern Command.

 Indo-Pakistani War of 1971

 The Command had the overall responsibility of the eastern theatre of the 13-day war.
-The command had the two existing infantry corps – IV Corps and XXXIII Corps and raised another – II Corps.
-Apart from this, the 101 Communication Zone was re-organised as a Division-sized combat formation.
+The command had the two existing infantry corps – IV Corps and XXXIII Corps, and raised another – II Corps.
+Apart from this, the 101 Communication Zone was reorganised as a Division-sized combat formation.

 Lieutenant General J S Arora, as the General Officer Commanding-in-Chief Eastern Command, commanded all Indian and Bangladesh Forces in the eastern theatre.

 The Order of Battle of the Eastern Command during the war was: